 - Improves branding: 67% of users say that a poor website experience negatively affects their opinion of a brand

-- Builds trust and reliability: 75% of users judgment about a business’s credibility is based on their website design
+- Builds trust and reliability: 75% of user’s judgment about a business’s credibility is based on its website design

 - Easy website/app navigation: There was a success rate of 80% when people used the navigation scheme structured, according to most users’ mental model